How to Climb Puncak Jaya; My Experience

 Once in Papua, you’ll be in the South, in the city of Timika.
 To get there, you first fly to Bali, Indonesia, then take a domestic flight to Timika (this was included in my climb with Summit Carstenz).
 Timika is a small town, but there are actually a couple of mountaineering stores there, so if you need a headtorch or any other last-minute gear you forgot, you may be lucky!
 There’s not much going on in the town, so you’ll stay there for 2 nights, check your gear, and then hopefully on Day 3, weather depending, you’ll go back tot he airport early in the morning and hop into the helicopter to base camp, about a 30-minute ride.

-The weather is very unpredictable of course, so expect delays, and give yourself a 3 or 4-day window before your flight home (or better still, leave it open, you can explore Bali afterward!).
+The weather is very unpredictable of course, so expect delays, and give yourself a 3 or 4-day window before your flight home (or better still, leave it open, you can explore Bali afterwards!).

 The expedition allocates 10 days, so give yourself a buffer for your return flights.
 The helicopter is often delayed due to clouds and wind, although my expedition went quite well and total time was about 7 days all-in from Bali until I was back in Bali.

-I wouldn’t call myself a mountaineer by any stretch, but I’ve been gaining a little bit of experience over the last 18 monhts or so with summiting Europe’s highest mountain, Elbrus, trying (and failing) to climb South America’s highest mountain in Argentina, and climbing Kilimanjaro (more of a hike in all honesty!).
+I wouldn’t call myself a mountaineer by any stretch, but I’ve been gaining a little bit of experience over the last 18 months or so with climbing Mount Fuji for charity with my mum, summiting Europe’s highest mountain, Elbrus, trying (and failing) to climb South America’s highest mountain in Argentina, (EDIT 2020 – I WENT BACK TREKKING ACONCAGUA AND REACHED THE SUMMIT!) and climbing Kilimanjaro (more of a hike in all honesty!).
 I’m signed up for Aconcagua again in January 2020, and Denali – North America’s highest mountain in May 2020 but all those days added up together barely reach 2 months on mountains.
 So I don’t really know what I’m doing!

 That doesn’t normally stop me signing up for things though, like running the North Pole marathon having never run a marathon before, or the Marathon Des Sables Ultra Marathon – 6 marathons in 6 days in the Sahara, having never run an ultramarathon before, and I managed to squeeze through those.
 Just.
 So with a view to climbing all Seven Summits, I had to climb Puncak Jaya one day, so why not sooner rather than later?
 After finding Reagan, owner of Summit Carstenz, online, I had signed up, paid my deposit, dragged my fearless (read: stupid) my buddy Anthony into the fray, and we had about 100 days to get our gear and our minds ready for it.

-The climb was scheduled just a month after the Marathon Des Sables, so I knew I’d be quite good fitness-wise, but I’d be week.
+The climb was scheduled just a month after the Marathon Des Sables, so I knew I’d be quite good fitness-wise, but I’d be weak.
 So I hit the gym for that month, and that was it – ready to go.
 I had all my mountain gear from the climbs I’d been doing over the last 18 months, so aside from actual rock-climbing stuff, I was pretty set.
-I flew to Indonesia about a month early, as I was building a library with my givebackgiveaway foundation, so once our volunteers flew home from that trip, I was already in Bali and ready to climb Puncak Jaya.
+I flew to Indonesia about a month early, as I was building a library with my Mudita Adventures non-profit, so once our volunteers flew home from that trip, I was already in Bali and ready to climb Puncak Jaya.

 Summit Carstensz, our operator, had already sent the 2 guides to Base Camp the day before.
 So the dining tent was already set up, as soon as we landed and the helicopter left us, the 2 guys quickly set up our tents too.
 It was about Midday now, and the plan was to spend the day doing rope/jumar training, sleep in our tents, then the following day would be spent acclimatizing, before going to sleep in the tents again but waking up at 2 am for the climb attempt.
 All good with us.